CodeInnovator/Small-Projects/README.md

 6.Find Cost of Tile to Cover W x H Floor -
 Problem: Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
 My Solution: [TileCostEstimator.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/TileCostEstimator.java) (Last Updated: Oct.18.
 2015).

+7.Mortgage Calculator -
+Problem: Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
+Also figure out how long it will take the user to pay back the loan.
+For added complexity, add an option for users to select the compounding interval (Monthly, Weekly, Daily, Continually).
+My Solution: N/A

+8.Change Return Program -
+Problem: The user enters a cost and then the amount of money given.
+The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.
+My Solution:[ChangeReturn.java,](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/ChangeReturn.java) (Last Updated: Oct.20.
+2015) [NonNegativeException.java]([TileCostEstimator.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/NonNegativeException.java) (Last Updated: Oct.20.
+2015).